 Pinning Down Production Costs

-This detailed study complements UxC’s Uranium Market Outlook (UMO) and Uranium Supplier’s Annual (USA) in identifying where expanded and new uranium supply will come from among 116 worldwide projects to meet future nuclear fuel demand through 2030.
+This detailed study complements UxC’s Uranium Market Outlook (UMO) and Uranium Supplier’s Annual (USA) in identifying where expanded and new uranium supply will come from among 117 worldwide projects to meet future nuclear fuel demand through 2030.

 UxC’s Uranium Production Cost Study will address a wide range of production cost issues including the following:

-Extensive review of factors impacting productions costs, such as ore grade, reserve tonnage, deposit depth, spatial density, ore thickness, deposit composition and chemical agents, various technical factors, water flows and drainage, energy costs, labor costs, transportation/hauling costs, etc.
+- Factors Affecting Production Costs - Extensive review of factors impacting productions costs, such as ore grade, reserve tonnage, deposit depth, spatial density, ore thickness, deposit composition and chemical agents, various technical factors, water flows and drainage, energy costs, labor costs, transportation/hauling costs, etc.

-Overview of mining/milling costs for conventional and ISR deposits, focusing on operating and capital costs for each mining method.
+- Uranium Mining/Milling Costs - Overview of mining/milling costs for conventional and ISR deposits, focusing on operating and capital costs for each mining method.
 The breakdown of typical operating costs for both acid leach and alkaline leach processing circuits is also presented.

-Discussion of the time value of money and how this works in calculating the present value of a project, and the importance of accounting for market conditions in a producer’s decision of whether to invest in or develop a mine.
+- Financial & Market Considerations - Discussion of the time value of money and how this works in calculating the present value of a project, and the importance of accounting for market conditions in a producer’s decision of whether to invest in or develop a mine.

-Cost curves for operational, planned, and potential projects are developed to identify those projects most likely to produce in the future, as well as expected cost curves for 2015, 2020, 2025, and 2030 production.
+- World Production Costs - Cost curves for operational, planned, and potential projects are developed to identify those projects most likely to produce in the future, as well as expected cost curves for 2015, 2020, 2025, and 2030 production.
 New to the UPCS this year is a competitive cost comparison of 2014 production by weighted average full cost for each producing region.

-- Matching Production Costs to Prices - Analysis of why prices are slightly higher than our marginal-cost pricing picture, with a broad discussion of floor prices, term prices, and spot prices.
+- Matching Production Costs to Prices - Analysis of why prices are considerably lower than in our marginal-cost pricing picture, with a broad discussion of floor prices, term prices, and spot prices.

-UxC’s 2011 Uranium Production Cost Study is available immediately at a rate of US$5,000.00.
+- UxC’s 2015 Uranium Production Cost Study is available immediately at a rate of US$6,000.00.

-For more information on the Uranium Production Cost Study, please contact Nick Carter.
+- For more information on the Uranium Production Cost Study, please contact Nick Carter.